Academic Seminars

 Independent Learning worksheet

-The reflective student: reflection on study & goal setting [new 2020]
+The reflective student: reflection on study & goal setting

 ‘Designer Babies’ Seminar Discussion – 1x listening & 2x texts